 While you are working toward your bachelor’s degree, you can simultaneously begin acquiring or strengthening the key skills and characteristics needed for this profession.

-- Communication skills: Since PIs must prepare written reports for their clients, writing skills are essential.
-In order to investigate, they must interact with people from all backgrounds.
+- Communication skills: Because PIs must prepare written reports for their clients, writing skills are essential.
+Furthermore, in order to conduct investigations, PIs must interact with people from all backgrounds.
 It is necessary to be a persuasive speaker, as some people may be reluctant to provide information.

 - Computer proficiency: All PIs rely on the internet to conduct research for their investigations.

 - Photography skills: Many PIs take photos during their investigations.
 These can be used as evidence.
-PIs can also examine their photos later to pick out details they might have missed in person.
+PIs may also examine their photos later to pick out details they might have missed in person.

 - Patience: PIs who conduct surveillance must be patient enough to wait for long hours in a single place.